mkierc/advent-of-code/2017/readme.md

 - [x] Part Two - How many steps away is the furthest he ever got from his starting position?

 #### [Day 12: Digital Plumber](src/day_12)
-- [ ] Part One - How many programs are in the group that contains program ID 0?
+- [x] Part One - How many programs are in the group that contains program ID 0?
+- [x] Part Two - How many groups are there in total?